david-cattermole/mayaMatchMoveSolver/docs/source/tools_bundletools.rst

 Screen-Z Manipulator
 --------------------

-Aims the move manipulator tool at the active viewport camera.
+Aims the Maya *Move manipulator* tool at the active viewport camera.

-After aiming the move tool at the camera, the screen-space Z axis is highlighted, ready to be middle-click dragged
+After aiming the move tool at the camera, the screen-space Z axis is highlighted, ready to be middle-click dragged.
+When the user de-selects the object, the previous manipulator mode is reverted.

+This tool can be used for interactive node depth editing on a single frame.
+For example this tool can be used for a character's hand, or or body control, it does not need to be used with mmSolver nodes.
+For real-time interactive Screen-Space modifications of transform nodes, please use the :ref:`screen-space-transform-ref` tool.

+Usage:

+1) Select a transform node.

+2) Run *Screen-Z Manipulator* tool.

+   - The current tool is changed to *Move*.

+3) Middle-click in the active viewport to move the object in screen-space depth.

+4) De-select the node.

+   - The *Move* manipulator will be reverted to the previous settings from step 1.

 Run this Python command: